-By staff engaging directly with young people they can have a direct impact in building an interest in the many different roles and professions in healthcare, ensuring the NHS represents the communities it serves and being integral in supporting those first steps in developing a talent pool for the future workforce.
+By staff engaging directly with young people they can have an impact on building an interest in the many different roles and professions in healthcare, ensuring the NHS represents the communities it serves and being integral in supporting those first steps in developing a talent pool for the future workforce.